Bertha Park: Schools

 Bertha Park High School has a focus on digital learning and is the only school in the UK to be part of Microsoft's Flagship Schools program.
 Along with families in the new development, students from the following Primary Schools are entitled to attend Bertha Park High School:

 Auchtergaven Primary, Methven Primary, Pitcairn Primary, Forgandenny Primary, Logiealmond Primary, Dunbarney Primary, Ruthvenfield Primary and Oudenarde/Bridge of Earn (currently placed at Inchview Primary).

 Plans are in place for a Bertha Park Primary school, to be located beside the High School.
 Building work on the new primary school and nursery at Bertha Park is expected to start in November 2024 and be completed in June 2026.

 Roads

-A new Bertha Park Link Road is expected to open at the end of 2026.
+A new Bertha Park Link Road it is now open as of the 24th of June 2026 at 3pm.
 This road will connect to the Cross Tay Link Road and the A9 north of Perth, as well as the new Destiny Bridge across the Tay, which was opened on March 31, 2025.
 It is the third and second last phase of the £150 million Cross Tay Link Road (CTLR) project.
 The road will head north from the existing roundabout next to Bertha Park High School, going through housing in Bertha Park and on through areas of farmland and forestry before meeting the new A9 west roundabout.